Teatro alla Scala

 Like other theatres of the same period, La Scala also housed a casino during its early years.

 In 1943, during World War II, the theatre was badly damaged by bombing.
 It was reconstructed three years later.
-In 2002, the Opera House was closed for two years while it was renovated and opened in November 2004 with an opening performance of Europa riconosciuta by Antonio Salieri, which is the same opera that was performed when the theatre was inaugurated in 1778.
+In 2002, the Opera House was closed for two years while it was renovated and opened in November 2004 with an opening performance of Europa Riconosciuta by Antonio Salieri, which is the same opera that was performed when the theatre was inaugurated in 1778.

 Many famous operas have had their first production in La Scala, such as Othello, Nabucco by Verdi, and Madame Butterfly by Giacomo Puccini.